devlucky/Kakapo/README.md

     }.resume()
 ```

-Otherwise your `Serializable` object can directly implement the protocol, take a look at `JSONAPIError` to see another example.
+Otherwise your `Serializable` object can directly implement the protocol: take a look at `JSONAPIError` to see another example.

 ## Roadmap

-Kakapo is ready to use, is not meant to be shipped to the app store but you can also do it!
-In fact you might see it in action in some Apple stores since it was used to mock some features of Runtastic's demo app; however it's at its early stage and we would love to ear your thoughts.
-We encourage you to open an issue if you have any questions,  feedbacks or you want to propose new features.
+Even though Kakapo is ready to use, it is not meant to be shipped to the App Store although you can also do it!
+In fact, you might see it in action in some Apple stores since it was used to mock some features of Runtastic's demo app; however, it's at its early stage and we would love to hear your thoughts.
+We encourage you to open an issue if you have any questions, feedbacks or you just want to propose new features.

 - Full JSON API support [#67](https://github.com/devlucky/Kakapo/issues/67)
 - Reverse and Recursive relationships [#16](https://github.com/devlucky/Kakapo/issues/16)